fastplotlib/fastplotlib/README.md

 [**Examples**](https://github.com/kushalkolar/fastplotlib#examples) |
 [**Contributing**](https://github.com/kushalkolar/fastplotlib#heart-contributing)

-Next-gen plotting library built using the [`pygfx`](https://github.com/pygfx/pygfx) rendering engine that can utilize [Vulkan](https://en.wikipedia.org/wiki/Vulkan), [DX12](https://en.wikipedia.org/wiki/DirectX#DirectX_12), or [Metal](https://developer.apple.com/metal/) via WGPU, so it is very fast! `fastplotlib` is an expressive plotting library that enables rapid prototyping for large scale exploratory scientific visualization.
+Next-gen plotting library built using the [`pygfx`](https://github.com/pygfx/pygfx) rendering engine that utilizes [Vulkan](https://en.wikipedia.org/wiki/Vulkan), [DX12](https://en.wikipedia.org/wiki/DirectX#DirectX_12), or [Metal](https://developer.apple.com/metal/) via WGPU, so it is very fast! `fastplotlib` is an expressive plotting library that enables rapid prototyping for large scale exploratory scientific visualization.

 > **Note**
 >
 > `fastplotlib` is currently in the **late alpha stage**, but you're welcome to use it or contribute!
 See our [Roadmap](https://github.com/kushalkolar/fastplotlib/issues/55).
 See this for a discussion on API stability: https://github.com/fastplotlib/fastplotlib/issues/121

+## insert gif here

+# What can I do with `fastplotlib`?

+- GPU accelerated visualization

+- interactive visualization via an intuitive and expressive API

+- rapid prototyping and algorithm design

+- easy exploration and fast rendering of large-scale data

+- design, develop, evaluate and ship machine learning models

+- create visualizations for real-time acquisition systems for scientific instruments (cameras, etc.)

 # Supported frameworks